 Additional point- or line-typed building installation elements such as antennas can be modelled by the attribute LODx OTHER GEOM ($2 \le x \le 4$) using the database geometry type (any GTYPE, ETYPE etc. in Oracle and GEOMETRY Z in PostGIS).
 Since CityGML 2.0.0 building installations can also be represented by using prototypes which are stored as library objects implicitly.
-The information needed for mapping prototype objects to buildings consists of a base point geometry (LODx_IMPLICIT_REF_POINT ($2 \le x \le 4$)), a transformation matrix (LODx IMPLICIT TRANSFORMATION $(2 \le x \le 4)$), which is stored as a a foreign key reference IMPLICIT GEOMETRY string, to the and table (LODX IMPLICIT REP ID $(2 \le x \le 4)$) where a reference to an explicit surface based geometry in LoD 2 to 4 is saved.
+The information needed for mapping prototype objects to buildings consists of a base point geometry (LODx IMPLICIT REF POINT $(2 \le x \le 4)$), a transformation matrix (LODx IMPLICIT TRANSFORMATION $(2 \le x \le 4)$), which is stored as a a foreign key reference to IMPLICIT GEOMETRY string, and the table (LODx IMPLICIT REP ID $(2 \le x \le 4)$) where a reference to an explicit surface based geometry in LoD 2 to 4 is saved.